idosofi123/Cloth/README.md

 # Cloth
-Cloth physics simulation implementation, using C++ and Raylib
+Cloth physics simulation implementation, using C++ and raylib